LumenRadio/mira-ruuvitag/README.md

    - Payload: Hex string, 2 characters / 1 byte
 5. Update interval - seconds between measurement
    - MIME: application/vnd.lumenradio.update_interval
-   - Payload: Hex string, 4 charachters / 2 bytes, MSB first
+   - Payload: Hex string, 4 characters / 2 bytes, MSB first

 The current commissioning status can be read via NFC.
 The same set of records is available, except for network key.

-When comissioned, the current network status is also available.
+When commissioned, the current network status is also available.

-Decomissioning
+Decommissioning
 --------------

-To disable the node, use the same method as comissioning, but write:
+To disable the node, use the same method as commissioning, but write:
 - PAN-ID = ffffffff
 - Encryption key = ffffffffffffffffffffffffffffffff
 - Rate = ff